 Halloween in Japan started in the year 2000.
 Tokyo Disneyland made its first Halloween event in order to attract more visitors during the autumn season.
 The concept was taken from the other Disneyland parks worldwide that already had a Halloween event.
 Soon Universal studios in Osaka followed and every year the events grew.
 Before theme parks started these events, Halloween in Japan was mostly celebrated by foreigners only.
 After all, Japan already has August as a “scary month” when they celebrate O-bon.
 In fact, there is a long tradition of telling summer ghost stories.

 The West celebrates Halloween because on October 31st the barrier between the world of the living and the world of the dead is at its thinnest.
-People wear masks to scare the bad ghosts and eat pumpkins as a symbol of good harvest.
+People wear masks to scare the bad ghosts and eat pumpkins as a symbol of a good harvest.
 In Japan there is a similar story regarding the barrier between the two worlds but, in contrast to the West that wants to scare away the ghosts, Japan welcomes their ancestral spirits.
-So before Tokyo Disneyland started Halloween, Japanese felt no need to celebrate the dead outside of O-bon season.
+So before Tokyo Disneyland started Halloween, the Japanese felt no need to celebrate the dead outside of O-bon season.